 I am a contemporary artist concerned with celebration and healing.
 I am deeply influenced by two key instructions for life, which are communicated to every Jewish child: “pursue justice” and “repair the world”.
 My work uses tradition to connect people and inspire activism.
 As a community builder and artist-in-residence I enjoy working in close collaboration with organizations, community members, students, and other artists.
 Most of the materials I use are locally resourced and renewable or re-purposed.

-Maine Jewish Museum, upcoming solo show: CELEBRATION, TRADITION, AND CHANGE opening reception 5-8pm July 11, 2013, First Friday Artwalks 5-8pm July 5 and August 2, 2013
+Maine Jewish Museum, 267 Congress Street, Portland, Maine, retrospective exhibition, includes pieces not shown before and new work: CELEBRATION, TRADITION, AND CHANGE opening reception 5-8pm July 11, 2013, First Friday Artwalks 5-8pm July 5 and August 2, 2013

 DWELLING PLACE: SUKKAH September 22, 2013, Southern Maine Hillel celebrates Sukkot, 5 to 7 pm at Maine Jewish Museum.
 See Southern Maine Hillel on Facebook.